General functionalities

 4. Consumer – Receives the probabilities calculated by the Workers and writes them to the result array.

-• Dimension 2 the consecutive 3-second segments, and
+• Dimension 2 represents the consecutive 3-second segments.

-• Dimension 3 the species covered by the model.
+• Dimension 3 represents the species covered by the model.

 • Each matrix cell stores the predicted probability for a given species in the corresponding segment of the file.